 Praxen’s regression test suite.
 Three named tiers — pick the one that matches what you’re doing (see Test tiers below).
 Before every dev → main release PR, run the Full Suite Run — all twelve targets, either via parallel subagent (4–8 concurrent, ~90 min end-to-end) or sequential foreground (~3–4 hours end-to-end) — then diff every target against the latest frozen baseline in baselines/ and against the per-target bands in this document (see What a release review looks like).
 Ad-hoc mid-development re-run reports are not kept here — they regenerate and drift.
 The committed runs are: the named, version-pinned frozen baselines under baselines/ (the reference a release is graded against), and the named pre-release Full Suite Runs under runs/ (the evidence a specific release-candidate cleared the bar).

 README.md — this fileremits/ — the Worker Remits developed for each test agent.
 Reusable; do not change between analyses.baselines/ — frozen, committed runs.
-The current set is baselines/v0.7.7-claude48/ — all twelve targets on the Praxen v0.7.7 skill under Anthropic Claude Opus 4.8, frozen via a median-of-3 characterization against the intent-level Worker Remits.
+The current set is baselines/v1.1-claude48/ — the 12-target v1.0.2-claude48 set (Praxen 1.0.x skill under Anthropic Claude Opus 4.8, median-of-3 against the intent-level Worker Remits) with OWASP classification re-tagged under the corrected 1.1 knowledge bases; detection and every RAISE score are byte-identical, so the median-of-3 carries over (the prior baselines/v1.0.2-claude48/ and baselines/v0.7.7-claude48/ are now archival).
 It is the comparison point for the release review. (baselines/v0.7.7-sequential/ — the same skill on Opus 4.7 — baselines/v0.7.4-sequential/, and baselines/v0.7.0-sequential/ are retired and kept for diff archaeology; baselines/v0.4-parallel/ keeps the historical Phase-2 parallel-path gate record; earlier v0.2-sequential/ / v0.3-sequential/ / v0.6.3-sequential/ sets were retired in successive re-baselines.)
 Aggregate OWASP coverage across the suite — including per-target links into each baseline analysis report — is browsable at the live OWASP Coverage Report (regenerated by baselines/owasp_coverage.py, a stdlib-only utility).
 See baselines/README.md.runs/ — committed pre-release Full Suite Runs, the evidence-of-validation for each release.
 Named by the release the run validated (e.g. runs/v0.7.3-prerelease/), each containing a SUITE_RUN.md verdict report (timing table, per-target sanity verdicts, patterns surfaced) plus every target’s findings JSON / HTML / TXT.
 Diff future Full Suite Runs against the latest entry here in addition to the active baseline — run-to-run drift is more sensitive than run-to-baseline drift.
 See runs/README.md.fixtures/, render/ — the render.py/schema.py smoke harness (python3 tests/render/test_render.py): the canonical-JSON fixture (finbot.canonical.json), the committed golden render output (finbot.golden.html / finbot.golden.txt — byte-compared on every run; the test header comments say how to regenerate them when output changes intentionally), the entity-normalisation checks, the negative-case mutations, and a sweep over every committed baseline under baselines/ — each schema-2.0 baseline JSON must validate against schema.py; each post-relicense one must re-render byte-for-byte from its JSON and (from praxen_version 0.6.0 on) quote its tests/remits/<slug>.md verbatim.
 So a renderer change that silently desyncs a committed report, or a baseline whose rule_text drifts from its remit, fails CI.tests/render/test_render.py + build.sh on every push and PR across Python 3.9 / 3.12 / 3.13 (.github/workflows/ci.yml); pushing a v* tag runs the suite, builds the zip, and cuts a GitHub release (.github/workflows/release.yml — it also checks the tag matches PRAXEN_SPEC.md’s version).Three named tiers, escalating in scope and wallclock.
 Pick the one that matches what you’re doing.

 python3 tests/render/test_render.py (~30 s, runs in CI)Renderer + schema validator + golden-byte checks.
-Sweeps every committed baseline JSON through schema.py, re-renders each post-relicense baseline byte-for-byte from its JSON, validates the canonical FinBot fixture’s golden HTML/TXT outputs, and exercises entity normalisation + negative-case mutations.
+Sweeps every committed baseline JSON through schema.py, re-renders each post-relicense baseline byte-for-byte from its JSON, validates the canonical FinBot fixture’s golden HTML/TXT outputs, exercises entity normalisation + negative-case mutations, and gates every showcase example under examples/ the same way on schema validation and byte-identical re-render (its *-findings.json → committed *-analysis.html / .txt).
 CI runs this on every push and PR across Python 3.9 / 3.12 / 3.13 (.github/workflows/ci.yml).
-A failure here means a renderer change silently desynced a committed report, or a baseline’s rule_text drifted from its remit.
+A failure here means a renderer change silently desynced a committed report or example, or a baseline’s rule_text drifted from its remit.
 No Praxen analysis runs — this tier doesn’t scan any agents.

 One Praxen analysis against one target, end-to-end.
 The fastest way to sanity-check a skill edit.
 HelperBot is the suite’s most stable score and the fastest to scan; FinBot is the canonical “deliberately vulnerable” anchor.
 See How to run a single-target scan below for the procedure.